marcodd23/miro-widget-test-case/README.md

     - GET /api/widgets/{id} --> retrieve a Widget by its identifier.

     - GET /api/widgets/all --> retrieve all widgets ordering them by Z-Index ascending

-# To build the application:
-    $ mvn clean install

 # Test coverage:
 ![Test Coverage](coverage.png)

-# To run the application type the command:
-    $ mvn spring-boot:run -Dspring-boot.run.profiles=memory ==> It will run the application with in Memory storage profile

-    $ mvn spring-boot:run -Dspring-boot.run.profiles=database ==> It will run the application with in H2 in memory Database storage profile

-  It will run the application in an embedded tomcat server listening on the port 8080